Rathodshubham07/PLC_Upgrade_with_Model_Addition/Project_Overview.md

-# PLC_Upgrade_with_Model_Addition
-Migration of Siemens PLCs from S7-300 to S7-1500 across three production lines (Front Wall, Sub-Structure, Main Framing).
-Upgraded software from Simatic Manager to TIA Portal, added model enhancements, and integrated fail-safe and robotic systems for improved performance.

-## **Project Title**

-PLC Hardware (S7-300 CPU to S7-1500 CPU) and Software Migration (Simatic Manager SP5.6 to TIA Portal V19) with Model Addition

 ## **Overview / Abstract**

 This project involved the migration of both hardware and software for three production lines over a duration of approximately two months.
 The migration included upgrading the PLC systems from Siemens S7-300 to S7-1500 CPUs and transitioning the programming environment from Simatic Manager to TIA Portal.
 Additionally, a model enhancement was implemented to improve system functionality and integration.